decentraland/js-sdk-toolchain/docs/adding-or-modifying-a-component.md

 In `unity-renderer` it is possible to update definitions from the `@dcl/protocol` package version `next`.
 This version corresponds to the latest commit merged into `main` of that repository.
 You can also choose the package from a specific PR, using the constant `FIXED_NPM_PACKAGE_LINK` (you can do a global search to find this constant definition).
 The source of what is supplied in the PR `npm install XXXXX` is copied, leaving `FIXED_NPM_PACKAGE_LINK = " xxxx"`.

 With the protocol definitions already acquired, the code is generated.
 Now you can use it in the local environment of `unity-renderer`.
 The building of a scene with this same local environment will be replicated in the next subsection.

+To get more information you can visit the [unity-renderer guide](https://github.com/decentraland/unity-renderer/blob/dev/docs/ecs7-component-creation.md), it's more focused on the unity side.

 ## Add the component to the SDK